BuoyantIO/booksapp/README.md

     bundle exec rake db:seed
     ```

-2. Start the web app:
+2. Start the web app

     ```bash
     bundle exec rake dev:webapp
     ```

-3. Start the authors app:
+3. Start the authors app

     ```bash
     bundle exec rake dev:authors
     ```

-4. Start the books app:
+4. Start the books app

     ```bash
     bundle exec rake dev:books
     ```

-5. Open the website:
+5. Open the website

     ```bash
     open "http://localhost:7000"
     ```

 ![Books App](images/booksapp.png)

+## Administration

+### Docker

+All of the Docker images used for this application are already published
+publicly and don't need to be built by hand.
+If you'd like to build the images
+locally follow the instructions below.

+1. Build the `buoyantio/booksapp` image

+    ```bash
+    docker build -t buoyantio/booksapp:latest .
+    ```

+2. Build the `buoyantio/booksapp-traffic` image

+    ```bash
+    docker build -t buoyantio/booksapp-traffic:latest traffic
+    ```